Brompton Academy: University of Kent Academies Trust

 It later became New Brompton College and is now known as Brompton Academy.
 The Brompton Academy opened in 2010.
 The University of Kent is a 'Lead Sponsor' of the Academy, because of its ability to help provide support for the Academy's science specialism.
 Medway Council is the co-sponsor.

 From 2017, Chatham Grammar School for Girls and Brompton Academy's sixth-forms have merged into one big sixth-form named the University of Kent Academies Trust (UKAT).
-Both schools are a part of the newly formed Academies Trust, of which the Executive Principal is Judy Rider.
+Both schools are a part of the newly formed Academies Trust, of which the CEO is Mr. A. Osborne.

-The Site
+School performance and inspections

+Brompton Academy has been awarded a “Requires Improvement” score from Ofsted; the school was inspected between 21 and 22 September 2022.

+Buildings

 The school has undergone a renovation.
 As part of the new redevelopment, all of the existing school buildings have been replaced with a new building, except for the existing reception building, which has been retained as part of the design.
-BAM Construction (part of BAM Nuttall) which won the £80m contract to design and build three new academy schools for Medway Council, including Brompton Academy, Strood Academy and Bishop of Rochester Academy.
+BAM Construction (part of BAM Nuttall) won the £80m contract to design and build three new academy schools for Medway Council, including Brompton Academy, Strood Academy and Bishop of Rochester Academy.